QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 Two requirements need to be met for this operation to be safe and correct:
-- the source reference moved must own its value
+- the source reference moved must own its value.
+That is to say, no other variable references the same value.
 - the source reference cannot be referenced after the move operation

 In general, there is no provision in Ada to verify that either of these